softr/twiko/readme.md

 This packages provides a command to clear Twig Cache Files.
 To make use of it simply run ``php reactor twiko::clear``

-## Limitations
+## Compatibility

-This package was tested only with with Mako 5.0
+This package is compatible with Mako 4.2 ~ 4.5 versions